 What I had – Naan

 I went here because it doesn’t get more legendary than a place that is almost 2 centuries old!
-This outlet is run by the family’s fourth generation.
+This outlet is run by the family’s fourth generation, which is so cool.
 All they offer is a flatbread naan at Rs.
-15 each which you should ideally have with mutton curry.
-This outlet is also a good point to get off of your cab and then walk towards Char Minar
+15 each, which you should ideally have with mutton curry.
+This outlet is also a good point to get off from your cab and then walk towards Char Minar.

 Hotel Shadab